ec-jrc/lisflood-utilities/README.md

 * __compare__ is a package containing a set of simple Python classes that helps to compare netCDF, PCRaster and TSS files.

+* __waterregions__ is a package containing two scripts that allow to create and verify a water regions map, respectively.

 The package contains convenient classes for reading/writing:

 * PCRasterMap